 Why Aggressive Expansion Increases Cannibalization Risks

 Scaling content production naturally increases the risk of architectural decay.
-As a content library grows into thousands of pages, the nuances between long-tail keywords become thin.
-This makes it easier for strategists to assign overlapping topics to different writers accidentally.
+As a content library grows into thousands of pages, the distinctions between long-tail keywords often blur.
+This makes it more likely that strategists will accidentally assign overlapping topics to different writers.

 The Problem of Semantic Overlap and Topic Thinness